 The specific types of amenities available will vary from one property to the next.
 However, overall size, planned scope of infrastructure and available resources typically carry the most weight.
 New or emerging trends, interests unique to a specific geographic region and natural features of the area can also influence amenity planning and design.

-It was with that mindset that Epstein approached the renovation of a new tenant amenity space at the 600 West Fulton office building, which happens to be our Chicago headquarters.
+It was with that mindset that Epstein approached the renovation of a new tenant amenity space at the 600 W Fulton office building, which happens to be our Chicago headquarters.

 The project, designed, engineered and built by Epstein, includes a new fitness center, complete with cardio and strength training equipment, as well as a yoga studio.
 The renovation also has a new tenant lounge, which is equipped with a shuffle board, a kitchen with healthy vending options, private telephone rooms, an 80-inch television and ample seating for any occasion.

-Epstein’s team worked with the owners of the building, CBRE, when upgrading the space.
+Epstein's team worked with the owners of the building and CBRE to create these two stunning spaces from a previous storage space.
 While we specifically targeted the tenants, we also aimed for an environment designed to maintain the building’s competitive edge in the marketplace for years to come.

 “Ownership was looking to create a common space for our tenants to come regardless the occasion – meeting, lunch, private phone call, event, etc.,” Jamie Rogalski said, CBRE General Manager.
 “They wanted the space to have numerous seating arrangements, while still being flexible to re-arrange or remove to accommodate different types of functions.
 They are very happy with the outcome!”